For those of you who are trying to decide on what airplane to buy, you should first decide on your typical mission. Here are a few statistics:

 SPECIFICALLY FOR SEAPLANES

 This article was originally written for experimental aircraft.

 CARBON/GRAPHITE VS. FIBERGLASS

-After manufacture, shipping and storage of the prepregs in a frozen state also requires a high degree of quality control.
+After it is manufactured, shipping and storage of the prepregs in a frozen-state also requires a high degree of quality control.
 The material has a limited storage life but, most importantly, a short out-life.
-This means that after bringing the material up to room temperature in sealed storage bags (to avoid moisture, one of prepreg's major problems), the clock starts ticking.
-After the required material is cut from the roll, it is returned to the freezer and the elapsed time is recorded.
-When either the out-life or storage life has been used up, the material is not suitable for use and then must be disposed of.
+This means that after bringing the material up to room temperature in sealed storage bags (to avoid moisture, one of prepregs' major problems), the clock starts ticking.

 Carbon fiber has the highest specific stiffness of any commercially available fiber and very high strength in both tension and compression.
 It's impact strength, however, is lower than glass with particularly brittle characteristics being exhibited by high modulus fibers.
 The graphite laminate tends to shatter, with very sharp, stiff needles and shards around damaged edges.
 The racing industry must provide crash "cages" of Kevlar to protect the drivers from dangerous pieces.

 Like metals, graphite is opaque to radio signals.
 Antennas cannot be installed within the carbon skins, so they must be attached outside, interrupting the smooth, flowing, composite surface and, of course, causing drag.
 Fuselage and wing skins of carbon are normally electrically-grounded to each other with jumper wires, as are the control surfaces to the wing, so that the hinge bearings are not damaged if forced into service as electrical conductors.